-Judith is a planner who teaches in HSU’s Department of Environmental Science and Management.
+Judith is an environmental planner who teaches in Cal Poly Humboldt’s Department of Environmental Science and Management.
 She has lived in Arcata for 20 years.
 She holds MS and PhD degrees in City and Regional Planning.
-Judith serves on Arcata’s Planning Commission (her fourth term), currently as vice-chair, and formerly served on Arcata’s Economic Development Committee.
+Judith serves on Arcata’s Planning Commission, currently as vice-chair, and formerly served on Arcata’s Economic Development Committee.
 Judith has lived, traveled, worked as a planner, and conducted research in the US, Europe, and Asia.
 A founding member of the Borneo Project of Earth Island Institute, she also served as its Director/Coordinator, and continues on its board.
 Her research and advocacy for community environmental planning in the US and abroad gives her a local/global perspective on North Coast concerns.
 Judith hopes to continue to contribute to EPIC’s defense of the Earth, and believes EPIC’s effective public persuasion, collaborative efforts, regulatory advocacy, and willingness to sue if necessary, make EPIC the North Coast’s most effective environmental advocacy organization.

 Moxie Alvarnaz (they/them)